Communicate with Hardware Using Connected IO

 This diagram shows the connection that the Connected IO creates between your computer and the hardware.

-When you simulate a Simulink model with Connected IO:
+When you simulate a Simulink model in with Connected IO:

 The IO Server accepts the request and responds with the requested data.
 You can use any Simulink sink or dashboard block to view the received data.
 Using the peripheral data received, you can verify that your model design meets the requirements.